 Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.
 2Timothy 2:15 (KJV)

+Do you desire to deepen your time with God?
 I have five suggestions to improve your Bible study.
-Here they are:
+Here they are…

 Pray and get serious about it.